sequenceiq/blog/source/_posts/2014-05-24-ambari-shell.markdown

 Note:
   At least one option is mandatory.
 ```
-The `--ambari` options can be omitted if the values are the defaults otherwise you only need to specify the difference,
-e.g just the port is different: `--ambari.port=49178`.
 ```
         _                _                   _  ____   _            _  _
    / \    _ __ ___  | |__    __ _  _ __ (_)/ ___| | |__    ___ | || |